fieldtrip/website/development/realtime/tmsi.md

 ---
-title: TMSI EEG amplifiers
+title: Streaming realtime data from TMSI EEG amplifiers
 tags: [realtime, tmsi]
 ---

-## TMSI EEG amplifiers
+# Streaming realtime data from TMSI EEG amplifiers

 We provide two tools for grabbing EEG data from [TMSi](http://www.tmsi.com) amplifiers.
 The code for both can be found in the directory "realtime/acquisition/tmsi".
 As far as I know, the FieldTrip code can be used both with the standard REFA and the mobile PORTI systems.

 {% include image src="/assets/img/development/realtime/tmsi/refa.jpg" width="200" %}
 {% include image src="/assets/img/development/realtime/tmsi/porti.jpg" width="200" %}